nimaid/mri2stl/README.md

     Or copy and paste one of these URLs: http://(0d0e3db6f247 or 127.0.0.1):8888/?token=b9596f04a97c1ae9c2b02dd1877568f5ea20c805aa1199fa
 ```
 We are interested in the line that looks like `http://(0d0e3db6f247 or 127.0.0.1):8888/?token=b9596f04a97c1ae9c2b02dd1877568f5ea20c805aa1199fa`.
-The `token=` part will be different each time.
+The 48 letters/numbers after `token=` will be different each time.
+Select these 48 letters/numbers and copy them to your clipboard.
+(May be just right clicking on it, or it may be `right click > Copy...`, depending on your OS. **Remember, `CTRL-C` kills the server!**)

-Copy the `127.0.0.1` and everything after it.
-Then paste it into your web browser, and remove the right parentheses right of the `127.0.0.1`.
-The URL should look something like this: `127.0.0.1:8888/?token=b9596f04a97c1ae9c2b02dd1877568f5ea20c805aa1199fa`. **Make a note of this somewhere** and then go to the URL.
+In your browser, navigate to the URL `127.0.0.1:8888`.
+It will prompt you for a token, you can `CTRL-V` the token you copied previously and hit `OK`.

-If it all worked well, you should see the "Jupyter" logo up top, and a list of files.
+If it all worked, you should see the "Jupyter" logo up top, and a list of files.

 Now you will need to select the scan to upload.
 When you get an MRI study done, they usually take several sets of images.
 Not all image sets are created equal!
 Many only capture a small section of the brain, or don't have enough images for a good recreation, or the images don't show the brain's structure clearly enough, or it's too low of a resolution, or...

 Yeah, there's a lot that can go wrong.
 So when selecting an image set, here are some good criterion to meet, in order of importance:
 * The entire brain must be captured, from the subcortical base to the tip of the skull
-* The slices must very clearly slow the folds and internal structures of the brain
+* The slices must very clearly show the folds and internal structures of the brain
 * The brain must clearly have a gap between it and the skull in most of the slices
 * With more slices, more detail and accuracy can be achieved in the final output
 * Higher resolution images are better
-  * Try for at least 350x350
+  * Try for at minimum 350x350
   * Lower resolutions can fail outright

 Below is the scan I used [to make this 3D model](https://www.thingiverse.com/thing:3610884).
 It is 400x512, with 160 slices.
 This is the scan that I found in my study that worked the best (it's `test_scan.zip`):